Buffito/finance-api/README.md

-# Flask Transaction API
+# Finance API

-This is a Flask-based API for managing transactions.
-The API supports user authentication using JWT tokens and provides endpoints for creating, retrieving, and managing transactions.
+This is an API developed in Python-Flask.
+It supports user authentication using JWT tokens and provides endpoints for creating, retrieving, and managing transactions.
+It's purpose was for me to learn more about APIs and create something useful in the process.

 ## Features

 - User authentication with JWT tokens
 - CRUD operations for transactions
-- Token revocation for secure logout
 - Data validation with Marshmallow schemas

 ## Installation